Unammed-Language-Project/NeoLang/README.md

-# NeoLang
+## NeoLang

-This repository will serve as a temporary guide to the Neo language, until I get around to making a website for it
+You can use this repository to check out all of Neo's current syntax, until I get around to making a website for it!